What are polarized lenses?

 While polarized lenses are great for outdoor use, it is important to be aware that sometimes, wearing a polarized lens can reduce your visual acuity.
 This mainly occurs when looking at the LCD screen on your phone or in newer car models, or through a tinted polarized window.

 Polarized lenses can be beneficial in bright light environments and help to improve your visual clarity for many different activities.

-Speak with your optometrist to learn more about polarized lenses and how they can benefit your lifestyle.
+Schedule an appointment with an eye doctor to learn more about polarized lenses and how they can benefit your lifestyle.